masettir/Laravel/README.md

 Laravel
 =======

-Laravel set up in a CentOS docker contiainer
+Laravel set up in a CentOS docker contiainor

-The Laravel container is set up to be linked to a sql ( Mysql, MariDB, SQlite, etc.. ) database container.
-If the database has an environment variable set for "DBNAME" Laravel will use that name allong with the connection variables from the database container to automatically set the connection parameters in Laravel's database.php configuration file.
+The Laravel containor is set up to be linked to a sql ( Mysql, MariDB, SQlite, etc.. ) database containor.
+If the database has an environment variable set for "DBNAME" Laravel will use that name allong with the connection variables from the database containor to automatically set the connection parameters in Laravel's database.php configuration file.

-Laravel will search its /var/www directory ( which can be connected to a volume or host directory outside the container ) for a directory called laravel, in this directory it looks for any directory containing a ".proj" extension, if found, the laravel container will recognize this directory as an existing laravel project and use it to set up the project.
+Laravel will search its /var/www directory ( which can be connected to a volume or host directory outside the containor ) for a directory called laravel, in this directory it looks for any directory containing a ".proj" extension, if found, the laravel containor will recognize this directory as an existing laravel project and use it to set up the project.
 If nothing is found in the laravel directory it will create and install a new laravel project in all directories found within the laravel directory, and name those projects after thier parent directories.

 For example, if you have a laravel directory and create an empty directory called 'myproject' inside of it, when you start the laravel container, laravel will create a laravel project in 'myproject' called 'myproject.proj', so the file structure would be:

 var/www/path/to/laravel/myproject/myproject.proj

-This way if you have multiple projects you can hold them in a directory or directories called laravel anywhere in the volume or mounted directory and the laravel docker container will find and install or set up the projects found in that directory.
+This way if you have multiple projects you can hold them in a directory or directories called laravel anywhere in the volume or mounted directory and the laravel docker containor will find and install or set up the projects found in that directory.

-The laravel container will also run Artisan commands that can be stringed together with the '-e' or '--env' tags in the Docker RUN command.
+The laravel containor will also run Artisan commands that can be stringed together with the '-e' or '--env' tags in the Docker RUN command.

 example:
 Docker RUN -e INSTALL_LARAVEL=4.2.* repo/name:tag